mrc-ide/wodin/config-static/README.md

 ## How researchers will build a static site

-Ther researchers will not be running the `build-and-serve-static-site.sh` manually.
+The researchers will not be running the `build-and-serve-static-site.sh` manually.
 There are two stages to how the static site works for them:

 1. Build time: The researchers will be using a github action on a repository that looks like `config-static` to generate model code and static assets of the site.
 1. Run time: The built Javascript querying the HTML page and mounting the correct components with the correct stores.